coderking0000/rocket-ship/dspy_and_FoundryAIP.md

 - Screens a predefined stock universe.
 - Enriches results with RAG-based qualitative context.
 - Ranks candidates using LLM reasoning.
+- Uses real-time data via yfinance.
+- Stores embeddings in ChromaDB.
+- Leverages Gemini as the language model.
+- Uses DSPy modules to define analytical signatures and optimize prompts.

-The important part is the architecture—not the specific domain.
+The important takeaway is not the stock screener itself, but the architecture: modular reasoning, evaluation-driven optimization, and interchangeable retrieval strategies.

 ---